Novgorod Republic: 14th century

 Tver, Moscow and Lithuania fought over control of Novgorod and its enormous wealth from the 14th century.
 Upon receiving the jarlig for grand prince of Vladimir in 1304, Mikhail Yaroslavich of Tver sent his governors to Novgorod.
 A series of disagreements with Mikhail pushed Novgorod towards closer ties with Moscow during the reign of Yury.
 In part, Tver's proximity (the Tver principality was contiguous with Novgorod Land) threatened Novgorod.
 It was feared that a Tverian prince would annex Novgorod's territory, and thus weaken the republic.
 At the time, though, Moscow did not border Novgorod, and since the Muscovite princes were further afield, they were more acceptable as princes of Novgorod.
 They could come to Novgorod's aid when needed but would be too far away to meddle too much in the republic's affairs.

 The city of Pskov, initially part of Novgorod Land, became de facto independent as early as the 13th century after opening a trading post for merchants of the Hanseatic League.
-Several princes such as Vsevolod Mstislavich and Dovmont reigned in Pskov without any deference to, or consultation with, the prince or other officials in Novgorod.
+Several princes such as Vsevolod Mstislavich and Dovmont served in Pskov without any deference to, or consultation with, the prince or other officials in Novgorod.
 Pskov won its formal independence in August 1348 after Magnus IV of Sweden captured the key fortress of Orekhov.
 The Pskovites sent a small detachment and took advantage of the situation by only agreeing to accompany the Novgorodian army on the condition that Pskov would be formally granted its independence.
 Novgorod sent an allied force to lay siege to the fortress and signed the Treaty of Bolotovo (1348) on the way to Orekhov.
 As per the terms of the treaty, the posadniki of Novgorod no longer had any administrative or judicial function in Pskov and the law-courts of the archbishop of Novgorod would only be run by representatives chosen by the Pskovites.
 However, the archbishop of Novgorod continued to head the church in Pskov and kept the title of archbishop of Novgorod the Great and Pskov until 1589.

 As Moscow grew in strength, however, the Muscovite princes became a serious threat to Novgorod.
 Ivan I, Simeon, and other princes sought to limit Novgorod's independence.
 In 1397, a critical conflict took place between Moscow and Novgorod, when Moscow annexed the Dvina Lands along the course of the Northern Dvina.
 These lands were crucial to Novgorod's well-being since much of the city's furs came from there.
 This territory was returned to Novgorod the following year after Novgorod sent ambassadors to the grand prince of Moscow.